Skip to content

 Cowork runs Claude inside a sandboxed virtual computer.
 It can write output to folders you share with it, but otherwise stays isolated from the rest of your system.

 It breaks work into parallel sub-tasks, connects to Google Drive, Gmail, Calendar and Slack, and comes with pre-built skills for common workflows.
 Project-level instructions persist between sessions.
-It’s a solid product that does exactly what it’s designed to do.
+It’s a genuinely good personal assistant – step 1 done properly.

 What Claude Code adds

 The difference is what you can build with the skills.
 Claude Code lets you define custom sub-agents – each with its own system prompt, its own tools, its own persistent memory.
 A skill can delegate to one of them and come back with a summary.
 You can also configure ‘hooks’ that trigger automatically at specific points: auto-format documents after every edit, block risky commands before they run, or check the agent’s work before a session ends.
-Cowork has skills and folder instructions but no custom sub-agents and no hooks – compound workflows are possible, just harder to build and much shallower.
+Cowork has skills and folder instructions but no custom sub-agents and no hooks – compound workflows are possible, just harder to build, and they don’t go as deep.

 What this looks like in practice